mspvirajpatel/SwiftyBase/README.md

 ## Why use the SwiftyBase?

-- In software development we all know that we have to reuse code as per as requirement so we have to utilise our code with less effort I will show you one demo on that first make one viewcontroller of baseviewcontroller then make one view of base view initialize this view in controller we can use this view in another controller too ...that’s the main purpose of baseview In storyboard or in one view controller have its own view..We all know that if we have work in owns view, then it will not use for another controller so we can implement on baseview & use it another times with simple initialize.
+- In software development we all know that we have to reuse code as per as requirement so we have to utilise our code with less effort I will show you one demo on that first make one viewcontroller of baseviewcontroller then make one view of base view initialize this view in controller we can use this view in another controller too ...thatâ€™s the main purpose of baseview In storyboard or in one view controller have its own view..We all know that if we have work in owns view, then it will not use for another controller so we can implement on baseview & use it another times with simple initialize.

 In Base Project included: